uutzinger/design/Biomedical_Engineering_Design.md

 - **Design Validation** – Confirm device meets user needs and intended use.
 - **Design Transfer** – Hand-off to manufacturing with complete, controlled documentation.
 - **Design Changes** – Formal change control process with impact analysis.
+- **Usability Engineering Files** (UEF)- Section K-2 for methods and datacollection
+- **Use Related Risk Analysis** (URRA) — see Section K for identification and evaluation of use errors; see L-4 for integration into overall risk
+-
 ### L-3.
 Quality Management System (QMS) <!-- omit in toc -->
 - **Document Control** – Managing SOPs, work instructions, records.
 - **Training and Competency Records** – Ensuring personnel are trained for their roles.